Blue Blood (1973 film)

-Blue Blood is a 1973 British horror drama film directed by Andrew Sinclair.
-It was based on the 1972 novel The Carry-Cot by Alexander Thynn, 7th Marquess of Bath, and stars Oliver Reed, Fiona Lewis, Derek Jacobi and Thynn's wife Anna Gaël.
+Blue Blood is a 1973 British horror drama film directed and written by Andrew Sinclair and starring Oliver Reed, Fiona Lewis, Derek Jacobi and Anna Gaël.
+It was based on the 1972 novel The Carry-Cot by Alexander Thynn, 7th Marquess of Bath.

 Plot

 Gregory, the young lord of the Swanbrook estate, engages German nanny Beate to care for his children while he pursues a life of debauchery with his mistress Carlotta and their affluent friends.
 His wife Lily, a touring singer, makes occasional visits.
 Gregory entrusts all running of the Swanbrook manor house to his menacing butler, Tom, who scorns his weak-willed master's decadent ways and plots to take control.
 From her interactions with the other servants, Beate comes to realise that Tom is, in many ways, already the true master of Swanbrook.

 Tom uses dark magic against Beate, Carlotta and Lily, giving them visions of a Satanic ritual involving the sacrifice of Gregory and Lily's son, Edgar.
 When Edgar and his sister are found with unexplained injuries, Beate is accused of child abuse and given notice.

 Tom passes the visions on to Gregory, whose mind is broken when he pictures Tom sacrificing Edgar.
 In the closing scenes, Tom, having fully usurped Gregory, changes into his master's attire and greets the returning Lily (who does not question the change) as his lady.